jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 The shape tree specification defines a predicate `st:contains` that asserts a "physical" hierarchy.
 The "physical" containment is defined as @ldp containments.
 The shape tree spec also defines virtual containment, this is just another way of realizing directories above the underlying @ldp specification.
-It means you don’t need `ldp:contains` for defining containers, but can define another predicate, and use that predicate to create directories.
+It means you do not need `ldp:contains` for defining containers, but can define another predicate, and use that predicate to create directories.
 Essentially it makes you able to view `ex:apple1` and `ex:apple2` as containing resources of `ex:appleTree` as seen in @fig:shape-trees-example.

 #figure(